-- Next, write down keywords that describe yourself and what you want from your job.
+- Write down keywords that describe yourself and what you want from your job.
 In the “Them” column, write down information about the organisation you are looking at.
-You can find these from their company website, career portal and job descriptions.

-- Lastly, look back at your “Me” list and classify them into career goals, values and personality traits.
-Link them to similar aspects in the company where possible and you can gauge how well you could fit in the organisation.
+- Look at your “Me” list and classify them into career goals, values and personality traits.
+Link them to similar aspects in the company where possible so you can gauge how well you can fit in the organisation.

-After you have selected a few companies, read their job descriptions again and make sure you address each key point in your Cover Letter.
+After you have narrowed down a few companies, read about the role again and ensure you address each key point in your cover letter.

-Just like answering questions in an exam, answering key requirements in the description is ideal because you’ll tick off more items on the organisation’s checklist.
+Answering these key requirements in the job description is ideal because you’ll tick off more items on their checklist.

 If you wish to give more relevant examples, you can choose to direct the hiring manager to specific parts of your CV for more factual information.

-We often think that we’re just writing to the “HR department” or “HR Manager”, and sometimes forget that they are actual people, like us, who would appreciate a personal touch.
+We often write to the “HR department” or “HR Manager”, and forget that they too are actual people who would appreciate a personal touch.

-An obvious way to find out who you are writing to would be to search online for their contact information.
-LinkedIn is great for this.
-Some companies or government websites have the information of their heads of departments online.
-The Singapore Government Directory is a good way to look for the right department to get in touch with if you are applying for jobs in the civil service.
+Some companies or government websites also display information of their heads of departments online.
+The Singapore Government Directory is a good place to look if you are interested in jobs in the civil service.

 4) Sell Something Unique About Yourself

-To be honest, as cliché as it sounds, the only thing that can truly set your application apart is yourself.
+As cliché as it sounds, only you can truly set your application apart.

 What do you have to offer that is so original and outstanding that they just have to hire you?

-If you have a LinkedIn Profile, you may add a link at the bottom of your cover letter, but do make sure you spend some time updating your LinkedIn profile before you do.
-Think of it as another source of information for employers to get to know you better, through your career interests, the content that you’ve shared, or industry events you’ve attended.
+If you have a LinkedIn Profile, you may add a link at the bottom of your cover letter, but do spend some time updating your LinkedIn profile before you do.
+Think of it as another avenue for employers to get to know you better!

 Return to Ultimate Job Search Singapore Guide